mybb/meta/architecture/mybb-1.9-theme-system.md

     - ###### Change Detection
       Unable to subscribe and immediately react to filesystem events, the archiving system polls Extension source directories according to a strategy that balances supporting common workflows — compatible with best-practice guidance and recommendations — and optimal performance.

+      - **Third-party Packages**

         Given that third-party Packages are only expected to change with new versions (with users discouraged from modifying them directly), reliable support for comparison of changes in such parent Packages (which the user may be most unfamiliar with — compared to Packages developed locally — and benefit from such features most) can be achieved without additional user interaction by monitoring Extension metadata, expected to be loaded regularly by the Theme System, and thus without additional overhead.

+      - **Locally-developed Packages**

-      Other Packages — in which direct, individual Resource modifications may occur — require a more resource-intensive monitoring of numerous files.
+        Other Packages — in which direct, individual Resource modifications may occur — would require a more resource-intensive monitoring of numerous files.
 However, the importance of automated, non-interactive archiving of such Packages is relatively lower, as in each case one or more factors apply:
+        - **Experience with the Application**

+          Increased technical experience and familiarity with the application suggests better receptiveness to communication and prompts (within the application and its documentation) related to interaction with the archiving system's controls, including:
+          - creating or synchronizing archives,
+          - importing archives — that were not created automatically — from external sources.

+        - **Authoring Workflow**

+          Usage of manifests and checksums in Extensions necessitate providing inbuilt tools for creating and maintaining them, which would be interacted with by the developers.
+Because both the metadata tools and the archiving rely on the same input (changes to Package files), the practice of synchronizing metadata at the end of development — in preparation for distribution — provides an accurate trigger for final archive synchronization.
+        - **Development Environment**

+          While propagation of changes to used Themes — and, effectively, comparison support — is especially important for Themelets of certain origins due to their association with back-end code (_Core Themes_, _Plugins_), the risk of unaddressed breaking changes and security problems applies minimally to development installations, compared to production installations exposed on the network.
         - **First-party Authors**

           Authors of Packages being modified are more likely to recognize and understand changes between versions that may need to be propagated down the inheritance chain.

-      - **User Experience**

-        Increased technical experience and familiarity with the application suggests better receptiveness to communication and prompts (within the application and its documentation) related to interaction with the archiving system's controls.
-      - **Development Environment**

-        While propagation of changes to used Themes — and, effectively, comparison support — is especially important for Themelets of certain origins due to their association with back-end code (_Core Themes_, _Plugins_), the risk of unaddressed breaking changes and security problems applies minimally to development installations.

-      It is, therefore, more acceptable to rely on interactive archiving, handled through controls in the ACP and configuration (e.g. action buttons, opt-in polling settings), or opportunistically — using data fetched by other components (e.g. file modification time that may be read to check status of other Resource caches).
+        It is, therefore, more acceptable to rely on interactive archiving for locally-developed packages, handled through controls in the ACP and configuration (e.g. action buttons, opt-in polling settings), or opportunistically — using data fetched by other components (e.g. file modification time that may be read to check status of other Resource caches).

       <br>